sorashiro/config/README.md

 ### This is Yufei’s config of zsh & vim.

-You can easily configure your zsh & vim by copy the code to your own `.zshrc` or `.vimrc`.
+You can easily configure your zsh & vim by copying the code to your own `.zshrc` or `.vimrc`.